fujidaiti/smooth_sheets/README.md

 </div>
 `PagedSheet` manages a stack of pages within a single sheet, enabling navigation between them with transitions.
 It works seamlessly with Flutter's Navigator API, both imperative (`Navigator.push`) and declarative (go_router, auto_route, etc...).
 Each page is defined using `PagedSheetPage`, which can have its own specific configuration like `initialOffset`, `snapGrid`, or `scrollConfiguration`.
 Transitions between pages default to the application's theme but can be customized per-page.

+That navigation is built on [navigator_resizable](https://pub.dev/packages/navigator_resizable).
+Use that package directly if you want the same paged or dialog navigation without a sheet.

 See also:

 - [declarative_paged_sheet.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/declarative_paged_sheet.dart), tutorial using go_router.
 - [imperative_paged_sheet.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/imperative_paged_sheet.dart), tutorial using imperative Navigator API.
 - [paged_sheet_with_auto_route.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/paged_sheet_with_auto_route.dart), tutorial using auto_route.
+- [navigator_resizable](https://pub.dev/packages/navigator_resizable), the navigator wrapper this package is based on.

 <br/>